metiviem/rscons/doc/user_guide.md

 At its core, Rscons is mainly an engine to:

-  * determine the proper order to perform build operations,
+  * determine the proper order to perform build steps,
   * determine whether each build target is up to date or in need of rebuild, and
-  * schedule those build operations across multiple threads as efficiently as possible.
+  * schedule those build steps across multiple threads as efficiently as possible.

-Along the way, Rscons provides a concise syntax for specifying common types of build operations, but also provides an extensible framework for performing custom build operations as well.
+Along the way, Rscons provides a concise syntax for specifying common types of build steps, but also provides an extensible framework for performing custom build operations as well.

 Rscons takes inspiration from: